zulhfreelancer/JalanBanjir/README.md

 Thank You For Sharing
 ---------------------

-I'd like to say thank you to those who helped me spreading words about simple app.
+I'd like to say thank you to those who helped me spreading words about this simple app.
 I'm sure many people and flood volunteer team get benefits from this app.

 Leave A Review, Maybe?
 ----------------------